Group 1 - Checklist Level 1¶

 - Convert all cents columns to dollars

-- Normalise the
+- Normalize the

 statuscolumn and rename tosubscription_status - Create two new

-Hint: Handling cents
+Hint: Handling date columns

 Step 7 - Build stg_streaming__watch_events.sql¶